Wildfire burns into central Montana town, destroys houses

 Associated Press

 HELENA, Mont.
-(AP) — A late-season wildfire pushed by strong winds ripped through a tiny central Montana farming town overnight, burning several homes and grain elevators that had stood for more than a century, authorities said.
+(AP) — A late-season wildfire pushed by strong winds ripped through a tiny central Montana farming town overnight, burning several homes and grain elevators that had stood for more than a century as the state continues to see warm temperatures into December, authorities said.

-Officials were assessing the damage in Denton on Thursday morning while crews continued to fight the fire.
+Officials were assessing the damage in Denton on Thursday morning while crews continued to fight the fire, which burned 22 square miles (56 square kilometers) of prairie and agricultural land.

 The fire burned “around 25 structures to include grain elevators and bridges,” the Fergus County Sheriff’s Office posted on social media Thursday morning.
 “Rural fire agencies are continuing to work to prevent any further spread or damage.
 This work will continue for several more days.”